The Notorious B.I.G.: 1991–1994: Early career and first child

 In July 1993—a month before Wallace's first child was born—Combs was fired from Uptown Records by his mentor Andre Harrell, resulting in the loss of access to the songs recorded at that time.
 Jan gave birth to T'yanna Dream Wallace on August 8, 1993.
 Wallace promised his daughter "everything she wanted," believing that if he had experienced the same support in his own childhood, he would have graduated at the top of his class.
-Soon after he was fired, Combs started his own record, Bad Boy Records, and promptly signed Wallace to the label.
+Soon after he was fired, Combs started his own record label, Bad Boy Records, and promptly signed Wallace to the label.
 Combs discovered that Wallace continued dealing drugs and insisted he stop.
 When Wallace found out the name Biggie Smalls was already taken, he adopted a new moniker, settling on the Notorious B.I.G.
 Wallace explained that the acronym "B.I.G." stood for "Business Instead of Game".
 Combs and Clive Davis, then CEO of Arista Records, reached an agreement in which Davis provided Combs with a $1.5 million advance and full creative control.
 Combs promptly used the money to repurchase the tracks recorded for Wallace's album from Harrell.

+Around this time, Wallace formed a friendship with fellow rapper Tupac Shakur in Los Angeles.
+Lil' Cease remembered the two as being very close, often traveling together when they were not working.
+He noted that Wallace frequently visited Shakur's home, and they spent time together whenever Shakur was in California or Washington, D.C.
+Yukmouth, an Oakland emcee, stated that Wallace's style was influenced by Shakur.

-The "Real Love" remix single was followed by a remix of a Mary J. Blige song, "What's the 411?".
+The "Real Love" remix single was followed by a remix of a Mary J. Blige song, "What's the 411?"
 Wallace's success continued, though to a lesser extent, with remixes of Neneh Cherry's "Buddy X" and reggae artist Super Cat's "Dolly My Baby" in 1993.
 In July 1994, Wallace appeared alongside LL Cool J and Busta Rhymes on a remix of Craig Mack's track "Flava in Ya Ear", which reached No. 9 on the Billboard Hot 100.
 "Flava in Ya Ear" reached No. 1 on the rap chart for three consecutive weeks.